Hubbitus/flyway-clickhouse.container/README.md

             -user=default -password='' -url=jdbc:clickhouse://default@127.0.0.1:8123/datamart migrate
 ```

-Off course, you may omit name, network mode or run it in kubernetes, as you wish.
+Off course, you may omit name, network mode or run it in Kubernetes, as you wish.